winycg/Self-KD-Lib/README.md

-This project provides the implementations of some Self-Knowledge distillation, data augmentation methods and  regularization methods.
+This project provides the implementations of some data augmentation methods, regularization methods, online Knowledge distillation and Self-Knowledge distillation methods.

 ## Installation